dmbarbour/wikilon/docs/AwelonLang.md

 ### Named Local Variables

 An intriguing opportunity for editable views is support for local variables, like lambdas and let expressions.
-This would ameliorate use cases where point-free programming is pointlessly onerous, such as working with fixpoints or algebraic math expressions.
+This would ameliorate use cases where point-free programming is pointlessly onerous, such as working with algebraic math expressions.
 It also supports a more conventional programming style where desired.

 Consider a syntactic sugar for let or lambda assignment of form: